 In the case of Tripwire Enterprise, users may feel overwhelmed by the amount of data presented—additionally, proper set up/configuration, tuning, and policy refinement can be a challenge to pick up.
 RedSeal's interface—though also awash in data—offer intuitive reporting and visualization features that make it easier to learn.

-Tripwire scored an average CSR Score of 703, with various website perimeter security flaws like server header information leakage and lack of DNSSEC/DMARC making it prone to exploitation.
-RedSeal scores higher in this category with its 741 CSR score; that said, lack of HTTP strict transport security, secure cookies, and DMARC/DNSSEC could also result in compromises.
+Tripwire scored a security rating of 779, with various website perimeter security flaws like server header information leakage and lack of DNSSEC/DMARC making it prone to exploitation.
+RedSeal scores lower its security rating of 741; that said, insecure SSL/TLS versions, lack of HSTS, and no DNSSEC could also result in compromises.

 Scoreboard and Summary